OpenEntomology/InsectBiodiversityEvolution/README.md

 Except that slideshows are currently edited using **Google Slides** https://www.google.com/slides/about/

-Check the course wiki for more info - https://github.com/adeans/InsectBiodiversityEvolution/wiki
+Check the course wiki for more info - https://github.com/adeans/InsectBiodiversityEvolution/wiki and see github cheat sheet: https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf